 Family Finance Mom Book Club

 Want to improve your financial literacy?
 Come read more awesome finance books with us!
 Learn more about #FFMBookClub, catch our current book pick for the quarter, and follow the hashtag on Instagram to join the discussion.

 Related Post: Awesome Finance Books Every Woman Should Read

 More to Love from Family Finance Mom

-- 10 Things to Know About A Stock (Before You Buy One)When you talk about investing, the first thing everyone thinks about is buying stocks.
-There's a lot more available out there when it comes to investing, but… Here's a little Investing in Stocks 101, with the 10 things every person … Read more
+- 10 Things to Know About A Stock (Before You Buy One)Thank you for sharing!11sharesShareTweetPinLinkedInRedditEmailPrintMixWhen you talk about investing, the first thing everyone thinks about is buying stocks.
+There’s a lot more available out there when it comes to investing, but… Here’s a little Investing in Stocks 101, with the 10…

-- What’s the Best Way to Invest Money (When You’re Just Getting Started)When it comes to investing, many of you are coming with a completely blank slate.
-You want to know what you need to do to get started and what's the best way to invest money.
-Learn about the types of … Read more
+- What’s the Best Way to Invest Money (When You’re Just Getting Started)Thank you for sharing!11sharesShareTweetPinLinkedInRedditEmailPrintMixWhen it comes to investing, many of you are coming with a completely blank slate.
+You want to know what you need to do to get started and what’s the best way to invest money.
+Learn about…